fastruby/blog/_posts/2020-06-17-ombulabs-open-source-guidelines.markdown

 \- None of our references will point to a person’s repository.
 They will point to one of our company’s fork.

-As an individual we get to keep the benefits too.
+As an individual we get these benefits too.

 \- Display the user in the PR page